 Meet Kim Baldwin.
 Originally a native of New Mexico, Kim has a unique career background as a teacher and a television news professional for PBS and NBC affiliates.
 She moved to Kansas to marry her husband, Adam, in 2010.
-With their son, Banks, the family raises wheat, corn, soybeans, grain sorghum and cattle on their McPherson County farm.
+With their children, Banks and Isannah, the family raises wheat, corn, soybeans, grain sorghum and cattle on their McPherson County farm.

-When she’s not teaching English, reading and yearbook at Inman Junior/Senior High School, Kim’s known as the “go-fer” of the farming operation.
+When she’s not teaching English or Journalism at Inman Junior/Senior High School, Kim’s known as the “go-fer” of the farming operation.
 From delivering meals, picking up parts, shuttling equipment and workers to driving the tractor or helping her father-in-law with cattle, she helps keeps the farm running smoothly.

 Kim uses her love for photography and videography by documenting the work her family is doing on the farm and blogging about her life as a farmer.
 She also enjoys spending her free time with family and friends, designing, writing, traveling and attending high school and Kansas State University sporting events.